By: Dr. Jaycie Loewen Last Updated: March 8, 2023

 For the time period of 2012-2019, the National Football League (NFL) Injury Data shows that an average of 242 NFL players per year sustained concussions.
 Some statistics state that about 10% of all college players experience a brain injury every season.

-Discovery of the link between repetitive head injuries in former football players and CTE has dramatically increased concussion and brain injury awareness along with initiatives to protect players.
-CTE is a degenerative brain disease that appears to be caused by repetitive hits to the head over a period of years.
-Its symptoms include memory loss, personality changes, confusion, and other difficulties associated with dementia.
+Discovery of the link between repetitive head injuries in former American football players and CTE has dramatically increased concussion and brain injury awareness along with initiatives to protect players.
+CTE is a degenerative disease that appears to be caused by repetitive hits to the head over a period of years.
+Its symptoms include memory loss, personality changes, confusion, and other difficulties associated with dementia and brain damage.

-Studies of CTE are ongoing, and there is still a lot of uncertainty about the disease, but researchers currently believe that the younger an athlete is when they begin playing contact sports, the more at risk they are for eventually developing CTE.
+Studies of CTE are ongoing, and there is still a lot of uncertainty about the disease, but researchers currently believe that the younger an athlete is when they begin playing contact sports, the more at risk they are for eventually developing this brain disease.

 A recent study of brains donated by deceased former football players found CTE in 99% of the brains of NFL players, in 88% of Canadian Football League players, and in 91% of college football players.
 Athletes who reach this level of the game have been playing football and sustaining impacts for many years and are thus at a higher risk of developing CTE.